 Time: 15 minutes.
 Focus: Critical thinking, speaking clearly.

-Present a fun, low-stakes question ("Is a hot dog a sandwich?" or "Remote work or hybrid?").
+Start with a light question, like "Is a hot dog a sandwich?" or "Remote work or hybrid?"
 Split the team in two.
-Each side gets five minutes to prepare three arguments, then alternates 60-second presentations.
-Builds the ability to articulate points quickly.
+Each side gets five minutes to prepare three arguments, then the groups take turns with 60-second presentations.
+It is a direct way to practice clear thinking under time pressure.

 Time: 15 minutes.
 Focus: Trust, non-visual communication.